Coronavirus (Covid-19) FAQs and visiting policy

 Staff are on site 24/7 to give your relative professional levels of care and support they need.
 We will update you on their health and wellbeing as necessary.

-We are gradually reintroducing activities run by external facilitators/instructors back into the home, initially prioritising outdoor activities.
+We have been able to reintroduce activities run by external facilitators/instructors back into the home.
 We operate a wide-ranging programme of daily activities and events, including specialist well-being activities such as music therapy, G-fitness and aromatherapy.

 We run a daily programme of activities, from arts and crafts to fitness so we strive to involve all residents.
 Our staff take the time to engage with residents, getting to know their interests and hobbies which makes integration into the wider home easier.